cozodb/pycozo/README.md

 Python client and Jupyter helper for [CozoDB](https://www.cozodb.org).

 This document describes how to set up Cozo in Python.
-To learn how to use CozoDB (CozoScript), follow the [tutorial](https://docs.cozodb.org/en/latest/tutorial.html).
-You can run all the queries described in the tutorial with an in-browser DB [here](https://www.cozodb.org/wasm-demo/).
+To learn how to use CozoDB (CozoScript), read the [docs](https://docs.cozodb.org/en/latest/index.html).

 ## Install